 Hardening a Debian server is a critical security practice that fundamentally reduces its vulnerability to various threats, from opportunistic scanning to targeted attacks.
 It involves systematically configuring the operating system and its services to minimize potential entry points and strengthen defenses.
 The primary benefits revolve around enhanced security posture, reduced attack surface, improved compliance, and ultimately, greater operational stability for critical services and data.

-Reducing the Attack Surface and Eliminating Unnecessary Exposure One of the most immediate benefits of hardening is the significant reduction of the attack surface.
+Reducing the Attack Surface and Eliminating Unnecessary Exposure

 Building a RESTful API is a fundamental skill for modern backend development.
 Node.js with Express provides a fast, minimalist framework perfect for creating scalable APIs.
 This comprehensive guide will take you from zero to a production-ready API with authentication, database integration, and best practices.

-What is a REST API?
 REST (Representational State Transfer) is an architectural style for designing networked applications.
 A REST API uses HTTP methods to perform CRUD operations:

 On June 13, 2023, Amazon Web Services experienced a significant outage in its US-EAST-1 region that impacted DynamoDB and several other services, causing widespread disruptions across the internet.
 This incident serves as a critical case study in cloud infrastructure resilience, single points of failure, and the importance of multi-region architecture.